Adidas RPT-01 Review

 I do wish there was more depth and separation to the soundstage, and dynamically they wring out a decent amount out of the highs, but leave with the sensation that there’s still more on the table.
 They’re not fatiguing in any sense, either, which is important whether they’re for use while working out or just general everyday use.

-The £140 price is something of a premium in my view, since I wouldn’t say they’re better-sounding than some headphones at that price.
+The £140 price is something of a premium in my view, since say they’re not better-sounding than some headphones.
+But then, those headphones aren’t made for sports…